peteroupc/html3dutil/doc/GraphicsPath.md

 #### Parameters

-* `x` (Type: number)<br>The Xcoordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
+* `x` (Type: number)<br>The x-coordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
-* `y` (Type: number)<br>The Ycoordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
+* `y` (Type: number)<br>The y-coordinate of the ellipse's bounding box's upper-left corner (assuming the coordinate system's x-axis points right and the y-axis down).
 * `w` (Type: number)<br>Width of the ellipse's bounding box.
 * `h` (Type: number)<br>Height of the ellipse's bounding box.
 * `start` (Type: number)<br>Starting angle of the arc, in degrees.
 0 means the positive x-axis, 90 means the positive y-axis, 180 means the negative x-axis, and 270 means the negative y-axis.